No Love

-"No Love" is a song by American rapper Eminem, featuring fellow American rapper Lil Wayne, from Eminem's seventh studio album Recovery (2010).
-It was released as the third official single from the album.
-It impacted radio on October 5, 2010.
-"No Love" was produced by American hip hop record producer Just Blaze.
-The song samples "What Is Love" by Haddaway.
-It features the chorus of the song as the backing vocals.
+"No Love" is a song by American rapper Eminem featuring Lil Wayne.
+It was originally released on June 18, 2010 as a track from Eminem's seventh studio album Recovery, before being released as its third single from the album on October 5, 2010.
+The song was written by the artists alongside producer Just Blaze, with additional writing credits going to Dee Dee Halligan and Junior Torello for the sampling of "What Is Love" by Haddaway, featuring its chorus as the backing vocals.
 "No Love" reached number 23 on the Billboard Hot 100.
 It has sold more than a million digital downloads in the United States.
 It was ranked the 8th best song of 2010 by Complex.

 The music video was directed by Chris Robinson.
 A teaser premiered on Eminem's YouTube channel on September 29, 2010.
 The video premiered September 30 and is about a boy who is bullied but eventually defends himself after being motivated by listening to Eminem and Lil Wayne songs.
 Various hip hop producers make cameo appearances in the video.
 The song was performed by Eminem and Lil Wayne during an episode of Saturday Night Live and on Eminem's and Jay-Z's The Home & Home Tour.
-In August 2022, "No Love" was featured on Eminem’s second greatest hits album Curtain Call 2.
+In August 2022, "No Love" was featured on Eminem's second greatest hits album Curtain Call 2.

 Background

-"No Love" was written by Eminem, Lil Wayne, and Just Blaze, the latter producing the track.
-It was recorded by Mike Strange and Ryan West in Effigy Studios in Ferndale, Michigan.
+The song was recorded by Mike Strange and Ryan West in Effigy Studios in Ferndale, Michigan.
 The song was mixed by Eminem, Strange, West, and Just Blaze and was engineered by Joe Strange.
-The song samples "What Is Love" by Trinidian-German singer Haddaway during the chorus.
+The song samples "What Is Love" by Trinidadian-German singer Haddaway during the chorus, as well as sampling a sped up chord progression from the song in Eminem's parts.
 When the song begins, there is a thirty-second intro and the sampled words "no love" echo.
 On August 28, 2010, Billboard reported that "No Love" would be the third single from Recovery.
 The song impacted radio on October 5, 2010 and was released as the third single from Recovery.
-The full song is five minutes long.
+The full song is four minutes and fifty-nine seconds long.